UO-BGMP/deduper-kohlkopf/README.md

 ### Duplicates, UMIs, and soft-clipping

-PCR duplicates surface when a transcript becomes amplified during PCR in a weighted manner, not in line with the transcripts actual expression level.
-If PCR duplicates are not culled the counts of transcripts for which there are PCR duplicates will be falsely represented.
+PCR duplicates in read data surface when a transcript from the same molecule becomes sequenced several times, incorrectly reflecting the actual expression level of the transcript.
+If PCR duplicates are not culled the counts of transcripts will be false.
 If the duplicates are highly "expressed" enough, the differential expression analysis will be in vain as we will be comparing artificially expressed transcripts.
+We can incorporate Unique Molecular Identifiers (UMIs) in to our experimental procedure to identify and cull PCR duplicates in the read data.
+If we don't have UMIs we can compare the chromosome location, strandedness and alignment position of the reads.
+Soft clipping occurs when bases are masked in the alignment but remain in the sequence of the SAM file.
+This shifts the alignment position, causing issues with the the chromosome location, strandedness and alignment position comparison technique.
+The alignment position simply needs to be shifted to account for the soft clipping

 ### Quasicode

-#### Functions
+#### functions()

 ```
 parse_concise_idiosyncratic_gapped_alignment_report(align_pos, cigar_string):